About this Dashboard

 When is the dashboard updated with new data?

-The dashboard is updated annually in the Fall after the required data submissions have been validated.
+The dashboard is updated annually in the fall after all the required data submissions have been validated.

 Who do I contact about questions, suggestions, or training on how to use the dashboard?